SaeedMasoumi/sweep-gson/README.md

 `@SweepUnwrapper` also supports nested unwrapping using dot as delimiter:

-For instance, If you replace the value in the above example to` @SweepUnwrapper("response.body")`, It can be extracted by the below JSON:
+For instance, If you replace the value in the above example to` @SweepUnwrapper("response.body")`, It can be extracted by the JSON below:

 ```json
 {